henriheimann/JConsole/README.md

 # JConsole

-A library that provides platform-independent access to lowlevel console functions using native access to curses on Linux and OS-X, and the Windows API on Windows.
+A library that provides platform-independent access to lowlevel console functions using native access to Curses on Linux and OS-X, and the Windows API on Windows.

 ## Usage